HEMT-based 1K front-end electronics for the heat and ionization Ge CryoCube of the future RICOCHET CE$\nu$NS experiment: Introduction

 The COHERENT collaboration reported the first observation of CE$\nu$NS from $\sim$ 30 MeV neutrinos induced by the SNS spallation source \cite{Coherent}.
 At this high energy the scattering is not fully coherent and the influence of the new physics is expected to be more visible with neutrinos of few MeV.
 In germanium, the nuclear recoil energy spectrum for 5 MeV neutrinos is similar to that of a 2.7 GeV WIMP, this explains the important synergy between the development of low mass dark matter and CE$\nu$NS detectors.
 The cryogenic Dark Matter detector community has therefore started to work on projects such as R\textsc{icochet}, NUCLEUS and MINER \cite{Ricochet, Nucleus, Miner} to measure CE$\nu$NS from few MeV neutrinos produced by nuclear reactors.

 R\textsc{icochet} will be installed at the Laue Langevin Institute \cite{ILL} in Grenoble (France).
 Two cryogenic detector arrays, the CryoCube (Ge target) and the Q-\textsc{array} (Zn target) will be running in a dilution fridge at 8.8 meter away from the 58 MW nuclear reactor, shielded by 20 cm of Pb and 35 cm of PE, and surrounded by an active plastic scintillator muon veto.
-The site provides an overburden of 15 m.w.e.
+The site provides an overburden of 15 m.w.e (meter water equivalent).
 More details on the R\textsc{icochet} setup are given in \cite{Ricochet}, the CryoCube is described in \cite{CryoCube}.
 With a $\sim$ 1 kg payload, a total of 13 CE$\nu$NS interactions are expected per day.
 The Ge detectors will be of two types: planar detectors with 2 charge collection electrodes (top and bottom) and Full Interditized Detectors adapted from the FID800 detectors developed by the EDELWEISS collaboration \cite{EDW_JINST} and fitted by 4 electrodes (2 on the top, 2 on the bottom).
 All detectors will be equipped with 1 Ge-NTD heat sensor.
-One of the main challenge of R\textsc{icochet} is to keep an active discrimination for nuclear recoils at thresholds as low as 50 eV$_{nr}$.
+One of the main challenge of R\textsc{icochet} is to keep an active discrimination for nuclear recoils depositing energy in the detector as low as 50 eV.
 As the actual background at such low energy is still unknown and all cryogenic experiments exhibit huge excesses at low energy \cite{EXCESS} this approach is an important risk mitigation.
 Due to the low ionization yield for nuclear recoils, the detection threshold is driven by the heat channel while the discrimination threshold is limited by the ionization channel resolution.
-A baseline resolution of $\sigma$ = 20 eV$_{ee}$ RMS (eV-electron equivalent, ionization energy produced by electronic recoils) is needed to meet the goal.
+A baseline resolution of $\sigma$ = 20 eV$_{ee}$ RMS (20eV-electron equivalent, ionization energy produced by an electronic recoil depositing 20 eV in the germanium detector and corresponding to about 7 electron-hole pairs) is needed to meet the goal.
 This is one order of magnitude below the best resolution reached by cryogenic Ge detectors with Si-JFET \cite{EDW_JINST}.
 The heat channel baseline resolution goal is 10 eV (RMS) which is less than a factor 2 of the best achieved resolution on such small Ge detector by the EDELWEISS collaboration \cite{EDW_Surf}.